 Well, yes, a group of fighters may well enter the complex and, without much straining, eliminate it along with the calculation.
 But spetsnaz in any country is a piece commodity, and we have enough electronic warfare systems.
 So, of course, somewhere the use of specialists can be beneficial, but, you see, not everywhere.

 Can.
 Because it's cheap and cheerful.
-The question of reconnaissance and the possibility of approaching with impunity to strike a target, because already in service there is a "Repellent" and "Pazanka", which are just working on drones.
-And many other complexes can work on them.
+The issue of intelligence and the possibility of approaching with impunity to strike at a target, because there are already "Repellent" and "Pazanka" in service, which just work on drones.
+Yes, and many other complexes can work on them.

 We will not consider cruise missiles and ICBMs, the target range is not the same.

 And it turns out that when the question arises of the need to neutralize some kind of EW complex, in each case it is necessary to approach it separately.
 Not every complex can be taken with a rocket.
 Especially those that the rockets themselves can drop.